-HLTH 2 First Aid & Cardiopulmonary Resuscitation
+HLTH 2 First Aid & Cardiopulmonary 1 unit Resuscitation

 Learn the skills needed for standard First Aid and Cardiopulmonary Resuscitation/AED.
 This course is highly recommended for volunteer coaches, parents, child care givers and individuals who are interested in helping save lives.
-Upon successful completion, students may receive a Red Cross certification card.
+Upon successful completion of the course, students may receive a Red Cross certification card.
+Students will have an additional fee to receive the American Red Cross CPR card.

-First Aid and CPR for HLTH 3 3 units Kinesiology Majors
+HLTH 3 First Aid and CPR for 3 units Kinesiology Majors

-54 lecture hours Transferable to CSU C-ID KIN 101
+54 lecture hours Transferable to CSU/UC C-ID KIN 101

 This course involves the theory and detailed demonstration of the first aid care of the injured.
 The student will learn to assess a victim's condition and incorporate proper treatment.
 Standard first aid, CPR, and AED certification(s) will be granted upon successful completion of requirements.
-Grades are P/ NP option.
+Grades are P/NP option.